RazonIn4K/ai-prompts-library/README.md

 ## ✨ Key Features

 - **Standardized format** across all prompts for consistency and discoverability
-- **14 bilingual prompts** covering outreach, discovery, chatbot, content, and proposals
+- **32 bilingual prompts** covering outreach, discovery, chatbot, content, proposals, post-engagement, and operations
 - **Platform-agnostic** – Use with ChatGPT, Claude, Gemini, Copilot, and more
 - **Production-ready** – Each prompt has been tested and refined for real-world use
 - **Easy customization** – Clear variables and tone guidance for your specific needs